 If you feel that what you wrote makes no sense, leave it as it is.
 You can go back later, but now… it’s writing time.
 We all want perfection in our craft, only there can’t be perfection.
 I told her that I am a very messy writer.
 I have notes all over and even in the document itself.

 I want to enjoy the writing or there is no point to it.
 I enjoy my craft more when I write freely and sadly when you write freely mistakes come soon after.
 I have spelling mistakes, my plot will suddenly turn into something else and if this happens I just write a note in the brackets, that way I know something changed and I will deal with it later.

 Finally, I told her that she can relax because of a lot of other authors when I read about their creative process, say that they are very messy in their writing, after all, it’s only the first draft.

 I love this saying so much, “It’s only the first draft.”

 Finally, my friend understood what I was saying, but I saw she still wanted the fast fix and with that, I couldn’t help her.

 Sorry for the long post and I hope you enjoyed my ramblings 🙂

-I think I will reach 130,000 – 150,000 word count which is far beyond what is needed, but I don’t want any limitations at this point on my writing.
+I think I will reach 130,000 – 150,000-word count which is far beyond what is needed, but I don’t want any limitations at this point in my writing.
 The editing will come later.

-What are your thought of a first draft manuscript, should it be perfect for publishing?
+What are your thoughts of a first draft manuscript, should it be perfect for publishing?
 Can a first draft be just a first draft?